Chapter 1: The Beginning Of The End

 I’d been blinded by him and his lopsided smile.
 Him and his hate for the one thing I loved.
 Those blue eyes and that beyond annoying urge he had to answer back to everything I said.

 I met those blue eyes as he got pushed towards me, blonde hair ruffled and falling over one eye.
 Beads of sweat adorned his forehead and he sighed, as if to say ‘I told you so.’
-Because he knew that I would end up like this, a fugitive like him.
+Because he knew that I would end up like this, like him.
 Polar opposites, yet exactly the same.

 “Go on then.”
 One man’s voice urged him.